-Occasion when you waited a long time for a nice thing (scroll down for cue card)
+15. An occasion when you waited a long time for a nice thing

 ANSWER: Yeah, I had a bike when I was young!
 It was so much fun riding it around the neighborhood.